 Amazingly Quill was found guilty at his trial despite or perhaps to cover the corruption of the local police, who even supplied a statement saying May and Lumsden;s club ‘Boyz Boyz Boys’ was not a commercial sex business!

 The British Consul declined to testify, which was the subject of some laughter in the court, when a letter from him stating police had admitted Quill was framed was produced.

 Lumsden sued Quill for libel while Quill was on bail appealing – and Lumsden lost both at the lower court and appeal.

 I was subsequently found guilty in both cases, fined and given suspended sentences.
-Considering I had the full documentation of the ripp offs and the victim testified on my behalf I appealed against the local stitch up and was acquitted of both cases on appeal.
+I had the full documentation of the rip-offs and the victim testified on my behalf I appealed and was acquitted of both cases on appeal.

 Then Lumsden appealed.
 At the end of 2014 and the beginning of this 2015 I was found guilty of the lesser charge and not guilty of the major charge with the judges agreeing with the Appeal Court that I was a journalist doing my duty.